 Learn how to speed clean your kitchen and keep your kitchen clean and organized.
 Clean your kitchen quickly with these DIY cleaning tips.

-How to Speed Clean Your Kitchen
+Speed Cleaning Your Kitchen

 Remember this rule when cleaning….
 Top to Bottom.
-Usually it’s best to start at the top and work your way down.
-That way the dirt does not make it’s way down to a surface you have already cleaned.
+Usually, it’s best to start at the top and work your way down.
+That way the dirt does not make its way down to a surface you have already cleaned.

 1. First, remove all items from your kitchen counters, give them a quick wipe-down and place somewhere out of the way.